samwize/DaXcodeTemplates/README.md

     ln -s ~/Workspace/DaXcodeTemplates/CodeSnippets ~/Library/Developer/Xcode/UserData/

 If there is warning "File exists" during linking, you have to delete ~/Library/Developer/Xcode/Templates and ~/Library/Developer/Xcode/UserData/CodeSnippets first.

+## .gitignore

+The .gitignore includes standard Xcode files and fastlane.

+    cp .gitignore /your/project/

+## Fastfile

+A fastfile with common usage.

+    cp fastlane/Fastfile /your/project/fastlane/

+Usage:

+    # Build and upload to ITC
+    fastlane release

+    # Separately, update the metadata and screenshots
+    fastlane deliver_meta